nennigb/polze/README.md

 Limitations
 -----------
-For now, `polze` use only circular integration contours in z and a single kind of probe function.
-The contour splitting is done *a priori* using the estimate of the number of roots.
-No error estimators are used.
+For now, `polze` use only circular integration contours in _z_ and a single kind of probe function.
+The contour splitting is done _a priori_ using the estimate of the number of roots (`Npz`), ie no error estimators are used.

 Related projects
 ----------------
 [`cxroots`](https://github.com/rparini/cxroots) is a Python package for finding all the roots of a function, f(z), of a single complex variable within a given contour, C, in the complex plane.
-  This approach has he same theoretical basis than `polze` but is (now) limited to analytic functions.
+  This approach has he same theoretical basis than `polze` but is (now) limited to _analytic_ functions.

 How to contribute ?
 -------------------
 If you want to contribute to `polze`, your are welcomed!
 Don't hesitate to

   - report bugs, installation problems or ask questions on [issues](https://github.com/nennigb/polze/issues);
-  - propose some enhancements in the code or in documentation through **pull requests** (PR);
+  - propose some enhancements in the code or in the documentation through **pull requests** (PR);
   - suggest or report some possible new usages and why not start a scientific collaboration ;-)
   - ...